 I strongly suspect the running-with-power market is growing.
-So STRYD certainly will be ‘going’ to a wider audience if my suspicion is well-founded.
-There are books on the subject (Google: Jim Vance) and I’ve even heard of Running With Power group training events as further evidence of growing awareness and acceptance.
+So STRYD certainly will be spreading its appeal to a wider audience if my suspicion is well-founded.
+There are books on the subject (Google: Jim Vance) and I’ve even heard of Running With Power group training events, as further evidence of growing awareness and acceptance.

 The most obvious move would be for a dual-sided solution.
 That would certainly appeal to some runners and would add insights into our running asymmetry.
 That would be of ‘the5krunner-interest’ to me from a gadget perspective but I probably wouldn’t go out and buy a dual-sided version as ‘me’ because they are not so cheap and I have already invested time into ‘collecting’ and using single-sided power data.

-Perhaps if there was some way to turn off either the POWER or the ACCURATE STRIDE LENGTH data through firmware then that could give a cheaper-priced unit to tempt more people into the market?
+Perhaps if there was some way to turn off either the POWER or the ACCURATE STRIDE LENGTH data through firmware then that could give a cheaper-priced unit to tempt more people into the market? ie turn one off if someone wants the benefit of the other.
 I’d imagine that was fairly straightforward to achieve but I’m not sure of the market size either in absolute terms or compared to the current level of sales of STRYD (I just don’t know).

-Certainly STRYD seems super-accurate for INSTANT PACE; so a simple old-skool STRYD footpod that just gave accurate running pace would appeal to a fair few people – ‘me’, for example, I would have bought it.
+Certainly STRYD seems super-accurate for INSTANT PACE; so a simple old-skool STRYD footpod that just gave accurate running pace would appeal to a fair few people – ‘me’, for example, I would have bought it for that reason alone and I would have paid a fair amount for the privilege.
 Perhaps then there would be some additional fee to unlock and upgrade the firmware to unlock the power data and new metrics?
-At GBP/Eur/$50 I reckon that would be a nice little product.
+At GBP/Eur/$50-90 I reckon that would be a nice little product.

 It’s clear as well that the online platform and app ware actively being worked on.
 I can only assume that further will come down the line.